RadiologyInfo - The radiology information resource for patients

 The chest x-ray is the most commonly performed diagnostic x-ray examination.
-A chest x-ray makes images of the heart, lungs, airway, blood vessels and the bones of the spine and chest.
+A chest x-ray produces images of the heart, lungs, airways, blood vessels and the bones of the spine and chest.

-An x-ray (radiograph) is a painless medical test that helps physicians diagnose and treat medical conditions.
-Radiography involves exposing a part of the body to a small dose of ionizing radiation to produce pictures of the inside of the body.
-X-rays are the oldest and most frequently used form of medical imaging.
+An x-ray exam helps doctors diagnose and treat medical conditions.
+It exposes you to a small dose of ionizing radiation to produce pictures of the inside of the body.
+X-rays are the oldest and most often used form of medical imaging.

 What are some common uses of the procedure?